 Not being able to get comfortable on your mattress can make it difficult to sleep and lead to insomnia.
 Insomnia is when a person struggles to fall asleep or stay asleep.
-Aside from causing daytime fatigue and exhaustion, over time, insomnia can also lead to a variety of health conditions, such as heart disease, high blood pressure, and diabetes.

 You can find more information in our article What is insomnia and how can you improve it?

 6. Weakened immune system

 As we have seen so far, sleeping on an improper mattress can prevent you from getting high-quality sleep, which may weaken your immune system.
 This is because, during sleep, your body performs various important health-promoting functions, including cell regeneration, tissue repair, and growth.

 With good quality sleep being essential for physical health and recovery, a lack of it can leave you more prone to developing colds and other kinds of illnesses.